How to Socialize Your Puppy

 Your puppy’s socialization window

-With puppies, there is a very small window for socialization between the ages of 3 to 12 weeks of age.
+With puppies, the window for socialization is small, between the ages of 3 and 12 weeks of age.
 If you acquired your puppy from a responsible breeder, they will have already started your puppy’s socialization before you bring them home, leaving you with just 2 to 4 more weeks to build on those experiences.
-If you got your puppy from anywhere else, you may have a lot more work to do to properly socialize them, and you may find that you have to undo some not-so-great experiences.
+If you got your puppy from anywhere else, you may have a lot more work to do to socialize them properly, and you may find yourself doing damage control from some not-so-great experiences.

-During this socialization window, it’s important to introduce your puppy to the people who will be involved in their life the most.
+During this socialization window, it’s important to introduce your puppy to the people who will be most involved in their life.
 This may include family and friends, vets and groomers, doggie daycare workers, dog walkers, and pet sitters.
 Make sure that your puppy spends extra time with these people and that their experiences with them are positive.

 The Broaden & Build Theory